laurentperrinet/laurentperrinet.github.io/content/talk/2019-03-25-hdr-robin-baures/index.md

 location: Toulouse (France)

 title: 'From the retina to action: Predictive processing in the visual system'
+tags: ["bayesian-modelling", "motion-perception", "predictive-coding", "primary-visual-cortex"]
-categories: ["Biological Neuroscience", "Computational Neuroscience", "NeuroAI & Machine Learning", "Theoretical Neuroscience"]
+categories: ["Biological Neuroscience", "Computational Neuroscience", "NeuroAI & Machine Learning", "Outreach & Public Engagement", "Theoretical Neuroscience"]
-tags: ["predictive-coding", "motion-perception", "primary-visual-cortex"]
+projects: [""]
 ---
 * see a follow-up in: {{< cite page="/publication/boutin-franciosini-chavane-ruffier-perrinet-20" view="1" >}}
 * more about the role of top-down connections: {{< cite page="/publication/boutin-franciosini-ruffier-perrinet-20-feedback" view="1" >}}